SkillsFundingAgency/dfc-servicetaxonomy-editor/DeveloperNotes.md

 #ToDo

+* we'll need a service taxonomy recipe per environment, so that we can have different uris pointing to the right content api or we supply it to the setting and pick it up from the appconfig

 * recommended connection string settingsL Maximum Pool Size=256;NoResetOnClose=true;Enlist=false;Max Auto Prepare=50

 * we need to make sure we have decent views for content items, as when there is a draft and published version, you can only view the published version (and only see the draft in edit)